IQTLabs/Teachable-Camera/README.md

-# EyeQT
+# Teachable Camera
 ## Object detection at the edge, with Google's Coral dev board

 Are you interested in using an inexpensive, low-power embedded device to perform object detection in remote locations and monitor this system wirelessly?
 For instance, you might want to determine if a raccoon is rummaging in your trash.
-EyeQT can help!
+Teachable Camera can help!

 For a few hundred U.S. dollars and moderate programming skills, you can (a) build your own computer vision models that perform object detection as well as identify an object and its location in the image
 (b) deploy these models to a low-cost computer called the [Google Coral Dev Board](https://coral.ai/products/dev-board) and (c) use a simple web interface to monitor the images collected.

-This repository provides the code and the necessary explanation for you to build EyeQT by yourself.
+This repository provides the code and the necessary explanation for you to build a Teachable Camera by yourself.

-EyeQT explores a current trend in computing and artificial intelligence research: performing machine learning inference on "edge" devices.
+Teachable Camera explores a current trend in computing and artificial intelligence research: performing machine learning inference on "edge" devices.
 These devices are designed to balance compute with power effiency and cost, allowing for machine learning (ML) to be used in new environments.
 Since the ML model runs completely on the device and not on a desktop machine or server, it can work without an Internet connection and can provide answers in milliseconds.
 This low-latency allows for ML to be part of a machines decision process in the field.

-### EyeQT Capabilities
+### Teachable Camera Capabilities
 - Use a generic object detection model to capture images of a general class of objects.
 This runs completely on the Coral Board, allowing for this capture to happen in a remote location.
 - After a custom object detection model has been created, it can be run on the Coral Board and will save images of detected objects.
 - Flags can be set to prevent images from being captured when certain objects are in the frame, such as people.